Biden student debt relief plan thrown out by Texas judge; new applications halted - NewsBreak

 U.S. District Judge Henry Autrey, an appointed judge of former President George W. Bush, of the Eastern District of Missouri issued a 19-page ruling that declared those states didn’t have legal standing to sue the Biden administration over its student debt cancellation program, despite the “important and significant challenges” they have raised in the case.

-In Autrey’s decision, he seemed to agree with attorneys from the Biden administration that a potential loss of tax revenue in the future gave the states enough standing to sue.
+In Autrey’s decision, he seemed to agree with attorneys from the Biden administration that a potential loss of tax revenue in the future did not give the states enough standing to sue.

 “It is hard to make a cake if you don’t have a pan to put that cake in,” Autrey said during oral arguments.
 “That pan is standing.
 It doesn’t matter if you have all the ingredients.”